 The project proponent must spatially exclude from the baseline AD any other VCS AFOLU PAs that are allocated to its UDef LB and monitored ex post.
-The exclusion enters into force at the date on which the other project notified Verra of a validation.
-Related leakage emissions may be omitted where the other VCS AFOLU projects have submitted an initial verification report to the Verra Registry in the last five years.
+The exclusion enters into force and related leakage emissions may be omitted once the other VCS AFOLU projects have submitted an initial verification report to the Verra Registry but no sooner than the other projects' start date.
 The onus is on the project proponent to demonstrate this and on the VVB to confirm it.

-Leakage emissions associated with other overlapping VCS REDD4 project LB(s) may be omitted where:
+Leakage emissions associated with other overlapping VCS REDD4 project LB(s) may be omitted by the project where:

-- Baseline AD allocated to the overlapping VCS REDD project LB are discounted for by the project; - An LB agreement is signed between the two project proponents that clearly defines the location of the boundaries of the different LB areas overlapping with UDef LB, as well as the related monitoring responsibilities; or - The other VCS REDD project has submitted a verification report in the last five years.
+- An LB agreement is signed between the project proponents that clearly defines the • location of the boundaries of the different LB areas overlapping with UDef LB, as well as the related monitoring responsibilities; and - The other VCS REDD project has submitted a verification report in the last five years.
 Where the other VCS REDD project ends or fails to present a verification report for more than five consecutive years, the excluded areas and discounted AD are reintroduced to UDef LB.

+The omission only applies to the UDef LB portions that will be monitored by the other project, as per the LB agreement.
+When leakage emissions are omitted, the project must discount the corresponding allocated Baseline AD.
 The project description must clearly describe the excluded areas and the related discounting calculations.
 Post-validation changes must be described and assessed by the VVB as project description deviations.